-2.18 Cyber risk
+2.27 Cyber risk

-Suncorp Group has a significant online presence and business operations are reliant upon key systems, which are supported by a combination of in-house expertise and outsourced partners.
-Suncorp Group is exposed to industry-wide cyber security threats, including (but not limited to): denial of service attacks, network intrusions, malware, Trojans, viruses and insider attacks.
+The Suncorp Group has a significant online presence and business operations are reliant upon key systems, which are supported by a combination of in-house expertise and outsourced partners.
+The Suncorp Group is exposed to industry-wide cyber security threats, including (but not limited to) denial of service attacks, network intrusions, malware, Trojans, viruses and insider attacks.
 The continuing evolution of cyber security threats and their increasing sophistication means constant vigilance and continuing control improvements are required.
 While strong controls are in place and further enhancements are underway, a successful cyber security attack is possible, which, in the worst-case scenario, could significantly disrupt business operations and/or result in loss of data, loss of customers, reputation damage and regulatory action.
-This could adversely affect Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+This could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.

-2.19 Environmental risk
+2.28 Environmental risk and Climate Change

-Suncorp Group and its customers operate businesses and hold assets in a diverse range of geographical locations.
+The Suncorp Group and its customers operate businesses and hold assets in a diverse range of geographical locations.
 Any significant environmental change, climate change related impacts or external event (including fire, storm, drought, flood, earthquake or pandemic) in any of these locations has the potential to disrupt the Suncorp Group and its customers' business activities, damage property and otherwise affect the value of assets held in the affected locations.
-Environmental changes, climate change related impacts or external events may also impact Suncorp Group's ability to recover amounts owing to it, or increase the size and frequency of claims made on it and could have an adverse impact on economic activity, consumer and investor confidence, or the levels of volatility in financial markets.
-This could adversely affect Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+The Suncorp Group's Climate Change Action Plan forms the basis for maturing the assessment, management and disclosure of climate change risks and opportunities.
+However, environmental changes, climate change-related impacts or external events may also impact the Suncorp Group's ability to recover amounts owing to it, or increase the size and frequency of claims made on it and could have an adverse impact on economic activity, consumer and investor confidence, or the levels of volatility in financial markets.
+This could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.